Link2Let is a leading provider of mid market rent and market rent homes throughout Central Scotland.

-To qualify for MMR, your (gross) annual income should not exceed £27,953 per household for single applications or £45,836 for joint applications.
-For properties in Edinburgh, your household income should not exceed £45,443 per annum.
+To qualify for MMR, your (gross) annual income should not exceed £47,143.20 per household.
+For properties in Edinburgh, your (gross) annual income should not exceed £45,443 per household.

 All adults who will be residing in the property must provide proof of their income, regardless of whether they will be on the tenancy agreement or not.
 Applicants with family members living in the property, who are not their spouse (for example a child of working age or elderly relative), are only required to provide proof of their income if they are going to be named on the tenancy as a joint tenant.

 As part of the application process, you will be required to provide your most recent three months’ bank statements and payslips.
 These will be used to carry out an affordability assessment, comparing the monthly rent for the property to your monthly income.
 Please note: your application may be affected if your bank statements show evidence of returned or missed payments, unauthorised overdraft usage, debt management programmes, or use of short-term ‘pay-day’ or high interest lending.